 CELTA – Certificate in Teaching English to Speakers of Other Languages – is quite simply the most widely recognized and highly-respected initial English language teaching qualification.
 The course is awarded by the prestigious Cambridge University (Cambridge English Language Assessment) and opens doors to English language teaching jobs around the world.
 CELTA at IH Career College is also recognized by TESL Canada.

 Whether you are just starting out or you are already an experienced teacher, CELTA can help you in your teaching career.
 Originally designed for new teachers, CELTA provides the training needed to start you on your journey.
 For existing teachers, there is also great benefit in updating your knowledge, obtaining internationally recognized qualifications, and sharpening your teaching skills.

 - acquire a range of practical skills for teaching English to adult learners

 - receive an invaluable, internationally recognized teaching certificate

 CELTA is an intensive course designed to maximize your time and to thoroughly prepare you for your future teaching.

-- Full-time course with 120 contact hours over 4 weeks
+- Full-time course with 120 contact hours over the duration of the course

 - 6 hours of observed teaching practice of real students at two different levels